Skip to main content

 Long-term side effects

-If you take nefopam for a long time, it's possible to become addicted.
+If you take nefopam for a long time, it's possible to become addicted, but this is rare.

 If this happens to you, you might have withdrawal symptoms if you suddenly stop taking it.
-These symptoms can include feeling anxious or restless or having problems sleeping.
+These symptoms can include feeling tired, low mood, and feeling uneasy, anxious or restless.

 If you've taken nefopam for a long time, speak to your doctor if you want to stop taking it.
 They may want you to reduce your dose gradually, to prevent withdrawal symptoms.